Medicare Supplement Plans in Oklahoma

 Medicare Advantage Plans in Oklahoma

-Let’s say Gail enrolled in a Medicare Advantage plan with an effective date the same as her Part A and B. Well, Gail has a policy with a $0 premium that allows her to pay more to see an out-of-network doctor.
+Let’s say Gail enrolled in a Medicare Advantage plan with an effective date the same as her Part A and B. Well, Gail has a policy with a $0 premium.

 With this plan, Gail is still responsible for 20% of the cost of a specialist or primary doctor.
 Then, she also pays 20% of the costs for most diagnostic services, labs, and imaging.

-Now, since Gail enrolled in an Advantage plan as soon as possible, she will be granted Special Election Period rights for the first 12-months of her plan to change to Medigap.
+Now, since Gail enrolled in an Advantage plan as soon as she became eligible to do so, she will be granted Special Election Period rights for the first 12-months of her plan to change to Medigap.

 Thankfully, with us in her corner, Gail was able to get Medigap coverage at an affordable rate.